Saumya4321/CT-infection-GradCAM/README.md

 <br>

 Grad-CAM was applied to visualize the discriminative regions contributing to the model’s classification decision across varying infection severity levels.
 The results are presented as triplets: the original MRI slice, the Grad-CAM heatmap, and the overlay.
+As seen from the images below, it looks like the model focus is concentrated at regions where it believes infection is more.

 <br>